nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo-crypt.md

 This section discusses the use of encryption and related technology for NTP.

-Providing or enabling the use of encryption in software is (or at least was) considered harmful by the U.S.A.[<span class="footnote">[1]</span>](NTP-s-algo-crypt.htm#FTN.AEN2521) Therefore NTP version 3 was available as _export version_ without DES encryption as well as a non-export version.
+Providing or enabling the use of encryption in software is (or at least was) considered harmful by the USA.
+(However electronic commerce is only possibly with safe data exchange, so use of encryption became a bit more allowed recently.)
+Therefore NTP version 3 was available as _export version_ without DES encryption as well as a non-export version.
 As `xntpd` is actually an international product developed and improved allover in the world, NTP version 4 includes no cryptography (from the viewpoint of government regulations) and introduces MD5 keys.

-As MD5 is heavily used in digital signatures, MD5 is not considered as cryptography (despite of the fact that digital signatures actually _do_ use encryption).
+As MD5 is heavily used in digital signatures, MD5 is not considered as cryptography (despite the fact that digital signatures actually _do_ use encryption).

 * * *